zhezheey/RSTD/web/README.md

 ## RSTD Web Demo

-A simply Regular and Small Target Detection demo running as a Flask web server.
+A simple Regular and Small Target Detection demo running as a Flask web server.

 The interface is as follows: